News

 Using geometry, researchers coax light into 6G terahertz “super-antenna”

 Engineers have long focused their efforts on confining signal-carrying photons to chips.
-Every photon that escapes, they reasoned, is information lost.
-But one group of researchers has stood that paradigm on its head.
-By deliberately “leaking” photons into the air, they created, not the …
+Every photon that escapes, …

 Anthony Hoffman